whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-16-Popsugar-Special-Edition-Holiday-For-Her-Subscription-Box-2015-Review.md

 <DD>Set of 4 lip glosses, Value $29</DD>
 </DL>

-<p>I like Butter London, I have a ton of their nail polishes but I never got around to trying out their lip glosses so Thank You <a href="https://musthave.popsugar.com/p/monthly-subscription?utm_source=link&utm_medium=confirmation-page&utm_campaign=referral&utm_content=u:16301514" target="_blank">Popsugar</a>, I can't wait to try each one of them out!</p>
+<p>I like Butter London, I have a ton of their nail polishes but I never got around to trying out their liquid lipsticks so Thank You <a href="https://musthave.popsugar.com/p/monthly-subscription?utm_source=link&utm_medium=confirmation-page&utm_campaign=referral&utm_content=u:16301514" target="_blank">Popsugar</a>, I can't wait to try each one of them out!</p>

+<p>This set comes with 4 liquid lipsticks, and it features 2 exclusive colors.
+The colors are Fruit Cake (limited edition), Pudding (limited edition), Tea With The Queen, and Toff.</p>

 <br>

 <center><a href="https://musthave.popsugar.com/p/monthly-subscription?utm_source=link&utm_medium=confirmation-page&utm_campaign=referral&utm_content=u:16301514" target="_blank">